Carbon Capture, Utilisation and Storage (CCUS): Time to inject a new sense of urgency?

 Carbon Capture, Utilisation and Storage (CCUS) systems play a key role in the technological efforts to mitigate emissions, particularly from heavy industries such as steel, chemicals and cement.
 However, both political will and financial means are necessary to get the first European demonstration projects up and running.

-EURACTIV invites you to this high-level Forum to discuss the challenges of CCUS on the road to 2050.
+EURACTIV invites you to this high-level Stakeholder Workshop to discuss the opportunities for CCUS on the road to 2050.

 Questions will include: